mtaktash/mtaktash.github.io/about.md

 My primary interests include Machine Learning, AI and its real impact beyond buzzwords.
-Lately I've also started thinking about Anthropocene and related issues.
+Lately I also started thinking about Anthropocene and related issues.

 You can follow me on [twitter](https://twitter.com/akira1no) or